 1. Introduction

 One of the most common serious neurological disorders is epilepsy.1 Anti-epileptic drugs (AEDs) are the main form of treatment for epilepsy.
-Carbamazepine, and newer AEDs like lamotrigine (LTG) are among the first-line medicines for treatment of seizures.2 Lamotrigine (LMT), chemically known as [6-(2,3-dichlorophenyl)-1,2,4-triazine-3,5-diamine], used as monotherapy and as an adjunct with other antiepileptics for treatment of partial and generalized toxic-clonic seizures.
+Carbamazepine, and newer AEDs like lamotrigine (LTG) are among the first-line medicines for treatment of seizures.2 Lamotrigine (LTG), chemically known as [6-(2,3-dichlorophenyl)-1,2,4-triazine-3,5-diamine], used as monotherapy and as an adjunct with other antiepileptics for treatment of partial and generalized toxic-clonic seizures.
 Its use as a tranquilizer and in the treatment neurological lesions.3,4

 Carbamazepine (CBZ) (5-H-dibenze [b,f] azepine-5-carboxamide), is a first line antiepileptic drug used in the treatment of partial and generalized tonic-clonic seizures.5 The chemical structures of carbamazepine and lamotrigine are shown in Figure 1.